-To start the configuration wizard to create a compact domain:
+To start the Configuration Wizard to create a compact domain:

 - 1. Go to the bin directory.

-- 2. Set the environment variable CONFIG\JVM\ARGS to -Dcom.oracle.cie.config.showProfile=true.
-This enables the compact domain option in the configuration wizard.
+- 2. Set the environment variable CONFIG_JVM_ARGS to Dcom.oracle.cie.config.showProfile=true.
+This enables the Create a new compact domain option in the Configuration Wizard.

-- 3. Launch the configuration wizard.
+- 3. Launch the Configuration Wizard.

-If you have set the ORACLE\HOME environment variable to your Oracle home, you can enter commands similar to the following examples:
+If you have set the ORACLE_HOME environment variable to your Oracle home, you can enter the following commands: